Mastering Your Inner Dialogue with the ABC Model

 -

-What did you learn about how your beliefs shape your emotions and actions?
+What did you learn about how your beliefs influence your emotions and actions?

 -

-How will you use this exercise to reframe future negative thoughts?
+How can you use this process to reframe negative thoughts in the future?